BinaryResearch/IOLI64/README.md

  - assisting newcomers to reverse engineering with understanding disassembled machine code
  - the source code can be modified to create new crackme variants
  - a different compiler toolchain such as Clang can be used to build the binaries instead of GCC
- - these programs can be ported to other architectures such as MIPS or ARM
+ - these programs can be built to target other architectures such as MIPS or ARM

  Enjoy.